-- C.1.1 The crew shall consist of two or three persons. - C.1.2 A crew nominated or listed for regatta or series of races, shall remain the same throughout the event unless substitution is authorized by the race committee.
+- C.1.1 The crew shall consist of two or three persons at any event except during World and Continental Championships where it shall consist of three persons. - C.1.2 A crew nominated or listed for regatta or series of races, shall remain the same throughout the event unless substitution is authorized by the race committee.
 If there is a replacement for the helmsperson, he/she must be one of the crew nominated at registration and also needs to be authorized by the race committee.